Course Content

 Whole numbers

 Integer data types are the most commonly used for whole numbers.
-As you learned in the previous chapter, the int
+The int

 That happens because when you declare an int